NigelZh98/Personal-Portfolio/README.md

 1. Start the development server: `npm run dev`
 2. Open your browser and visit `http://localhost:3000` to view the Website.

+## Learn from this course:

+Compared to the web project I did before, next.js is more of a truly dynamic website, and the language is more flexible than HTML.
+Compared with MYSQL, PHP and other languages, Next.js allows me to experience a more profound world of programming languages.
+At the same time, in this Final group project, I found that it is not easy to complete a development project through cooperation between teams, especially the previous communication problems among team members are crucial.

 That's the portfolio website ---<a href="https://localhost:3000/">Here</a>
 .